Qatar client case studies

 Healy Consultants suggested that Brian travel to Qatar when convenient to meet with our Qatari nominee, Sameer, who is a respected businessman in the country.
 This was possible since Brian was due to be visiting Dubai the following week to attend another major exhibition, and as such was able to stop in Doha on his return journey to the UK.
 The meeting between Brian and Sameer went well, and during the course of the day our team in Doha drew up a nominee services agreement incorporating the terms and conditions requested by both parties, and this was then signed by both.

 With a clearly defined nominee role now in place, the next step was for Healy Consultants to begin business setup.
 A company name search was conducted by Healy Consultants in person at the Ministry of Economy and Commerce in Doha, and the name was approved on the same day.
-Brian was in Doha until later that evening, so our staff took the opportunity of accompanying him to a branch of the Qatar National Bank in Doha to deposit the company’s minimum capital of QR200,000 (US$54,900), a statutory requirement.
+Brian was in Doha until later that evening, so our staff took the opportunity of accompanying him to a branch of a National Bank in Doha to deposit the company’s minimum capital of QR200,000 (US$54,900), a statutory requirement.
 While they waited, the bank issued a letter confirming the deposit, which would be necessary in the later process of obtaining Commercial Registration for the company.

 Brian returned to London that evening, and the following day Healy Consultants began to prepare the corporate documents which would be sent to him for signature.
 There were two principal challenges at this point, and which we had pointed out to Brian at the start of the engagement.
 Firstly, all corporate documents in Qatar are in Arabic, so Brian would be required to sign papers he did not necessarily understand.
 Alternatively, he could arrange to have the documents translated into English, which would attract additional costs.
 Secondly, business processes in Qatar – especially those which require contact with government bodies – tend to slow during Qatar’s hottest summer months of July and August, when many people are away for holiday.